ljfranklin/terraform-resource/README.md

 * `private_key`: *Optional.* An SSH key used to fetch modules, e.g. [private GitHub repos](https://www.terraform.io/docs/modules/sources.html#private-github-repos).

+* `plan_only`: *Optional.
+Default `false`* This boolean will allow Terraform to create a plan file and store it the configured backend.
+Useful for manually reviewing a plan prior to applying.
+See [Plan and Apply Example](#plan-and-apply-example). **Warning:** Plan files contain unencrypted credentials like AWS Secret Keys, only store these files in a private bucket.

+* `plan_run`: *Optional.
+Default `false`* This boolean will allow Terraform to execute the plan file stored on the configured backend, then delete it.

 * `import_files`: *Optional.* A list of files containing existing resources to [import](https://www.terraform.io/docs/import/usage.html) into the state file.
 The files can be in YAML or JSON format, containing key-value pairs like `aws_instance.bar: i-abcd1234`.

 * `override_files`: *Optional.* A list of files to copy into the `terraform_source` directory.
 Override files must follow conventions outlined [here](https://www.terraform.io/docs/configuration/override.html) such as file names ending in `_override.tf`.